I was out and about in New Orleans, exploring the French Quarter when I stumbled…

 The tombs are owned, literally, by families, societies and groups.
 The owners of the tomb are responsible for their maintenance, but sometimes people move on, which has resulted in some tombs falling into serious disrepair.
 The Archdiocese will eventually intervene.
 Initially, they try to reach out to the tomb’s owners or their relatives – but if these people don’t want to pay then the Archdiocese will offer to take over responsibility but, expect to have the rights to the tomb assigned to them.

 The Cemetery was once popular for filming TV series and films, the most famous of which was a scene from Easy Rider starring Dennis Hopper and the recently deceased Peter Fonda.
 In a scene in the movie, they arrive in New Orleans at Mardi Gras, pick up a couple of women and head into the cemetery stoned on acid.
 The whole scene is a drug-induced trip with clothes coming off and things happening of a sexual nature!
 Peter Fonda has a delusion that one of the statues on a tomb is his dead mother, so he climbs up onto the statue and starts lovingly stroking its face.
 Whilst Hopper and Fonda are great actors their method acting of stoned hippies was made all the more realistic by the fact they were actually stoned on acid.
-Anyway, in the movie, the statue that Fonda climbs on to has both of its hands present.
+Anyway, in the movie, the statue that Fonda climbs on to have both of its hands present.
 When you visit nowadays one hand is missing.
 Rumour has it that Fonda broke it off during the making of the movie.
 Well, as you might imagine the Archdiocese was not happy with the idea of hippies visiting their graveyard, getting stoned on acid, humping and climbing on tombs so they banned all future requests from TV and film production companies.

 As you might expect there are lots the good and great of New Orleans society from its early days buried at St Louis Cemetery #1, including national and local politicians.
 Also buried at the cemetery are some folks with a more interesting story.